 (George Szell: A Life in Music, p.
 212)

 Have you ever heard a note-perfect performance that was emotionally sterile or, on the flipside, a passionate one that was unbearably sloppy?

-I’ve found that such performances occur often among music students.
+I’ve found that such performances occur often among music students, and I think I know why.

-And I think I know why as well as what to do about it.
+I also know what to do about it.

 The Source of the Problem

 When we make music, we do so with our whole selves, melding body, mind, and spirit.